pedrojmendoza/serverless-canary-deployment/README.md

 <img src="images/aws.jpg" align="center" width="200" alt="Serverless Bytes | Canary deployment for serverless">

 # serverless-canary-deployment
-Demo on using CodeDeploy to implement canary deployments in lambda
+Demo on using CodeDeploy to implement canary deployments in lambda.
+It includes a section that should be fullfilled by the reader as an exercise.

 Table of Contents